 § 102-2Operation near bathing areas.

-No motorboat, while being operated upon waters within the boundaries of the Town, shall pass closer than a distance of 150 feet to a public bathing area on the shores of the waters of the Town.
+No motorboat, while being operated upon waters within the boundaries of the Town, shall be operated closer than a distance of 150 feet to a public bathing area on the shores of the waters of the Town.

 Section 2.
 Severability.
 If any provision of this Ordinance or the application thereof shall be held invalid, such invalidity shall not affect the provisions or application of this Ordinance which can be given effect without the invalid provision or application.